Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 After the 4th attack, as soon as the machine gunning stopped, the crew was able to get 3 lifeboats out (the 4th having been blown away), and at 14:25 they saw the ship sink in about 27 fathoms.
 Just 5 minutes later they were picked up by the British M/S Perdita (Permita?) and landed at Cardiff the next day, Febr.
 27. The inquiry was held there on March 10-1941 with the captain, the 2nd mate, Able Seaman Herfjord and Able Seaman Olsen appearing.
 The 2 able seamen had been working on deck, and having seen British aircraft earlier in the day they did not realize they were in danger upon seeing the 2 planes until the machine gunning started.

 One of the survivors, Engineer Ingvald Meyer Stamnes had been alone in the engine room when the bombs hit, and by the time he managed to leave the ship the lifeboats with the other survivors were gone.
-According to an article in the Norwegian magazine "Krigsseileren", Issue No. 4 for 1984, he spent 2 1/2 hours in the water before he was picked up by a British coastal vessel and taken to Cardiff where he was able to join his shipmates.
+According to an article in the Norwegian magazine "Krigsseileren", Issue No. 4 for 1984, he spent 2 1/2 hours in the water before he was picked up by a British coastal vessel and taken to Cardiff where he was able to rejoin his shipmates.
 He had previously been one of the survivors of Beaulieu after that ship had been attacked by the German Widder.
-Norwegian Victims of Widder has more details on that incident.
-He died at the beginning of 2006
+My page about Norwegian Victims of Widder has more details on that incident.
+He died at the beginning of 2006.

 Crew List - No casualties: